You can tell someone has an STI by looking at them.

 As long as you’re using a condom, you can’t get an STI.

-Yes, when used properly, condoms can offer excellent protection against many sexually transmitted infections.
-But they’re not a sure thing.
-If you’re using animal-skin condoms, the pores on those are large enough for small STI-causing particles to get through.
+Yes, when used properly, condoms offer excellent protection against many sexually transmitted infections.
+But not every STI!

 If your partner tells you they’ve been checked for STIs, you can immediately leave the condoms.

 Most people don’t wear condoms for more than a month with a new partner and hearing that your partner has been checked for STIs can feel like the permission you wanted to forget the condoms.

 But there are a few problems in this plan…

 First of all, sometimes people lie, yes we know that smashes those “Rose Tinted Glasses”.

 The other issue is that if you’re having sex with a person with a penis, unless they have visible genital warts, there’s no way to know if they have HPV, because people with penises don’t get tested for it.
 That means even if they do get tested for all other STIs and don’t have them, they could still pass HPV along to you.
 HPV can cause cervical, vaginal, vulvar, and other cancers in women, as well as common and genital warts.

 So please wear a condom – no matter how much he moans, he would actually rather have protected sex than no sex!
 Trust us and test the theory out!

 If you’re not going to do that, stay on top of your health in other ways which means getting the HPV vaccine (no matter your age) and getting regular STI testing, especially between partners.

 STIs are only a concern during penis-in-vagina intercourse.